dawescc/porpo/README.md

 ## Usage

+Porpo allows you to individually set all the variables for evaluation.
+- Year
+- Grand Prix
+- Session
+- Driver
+- Lap or Full Session data
+- Specified Lap 'N'

+From there, an abundance of data is available.
+Check the [FastF1 documentation](https://theoehrly.github.io/Fast-F1/) to see everything that is available for each option.

-Be aware the application allows you to select any data available as an X or Y variable.
-Some variable combinations may not perform as expected.
+Be aware that although you can select any available data as an X or Y variable, some combinations may not perform as expected.

 ### Specific Lap
 You can easily pull and visualize data for a lap of an event's session.
-Each lap, event, session, and driver can be customized.

 ![VER_SpeedL_Bah](/src/examples/images/ver_bah_last_speed.png)
 <figcaption align = "center">